Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/12-query-data-in-kql-database.md

----
-lab:
-    title: 'Work with data in a Microsoft Fabric eventhouse'
-    module: 'Work with data in a Microsoft Fabric eventhouse'
----

-# Work with data in a Microsoft Fabric eventhouse
+# Lab 6: Work with data in a Microsoft Fabric eventhouse

+## Estimated Duration: 30 minutes

 In Microsoft Fabric, an *eventhouse* is used to store real-time data related to events; often captured from a streaming data source by an *eventstream*.